Occupation of Japan: Initial planning

-In early August 1945, with Japan's surrender seeming probable, the U.S. Joint Chiefs of Staff recommended to President Truman that Pacific Theatre Commander General Douglas MacArthur be named Supreme Commander for the Allied Powers (SCAP) to oversee the surrender and occupation of Japan.
+In early August 1945, with Japan's surrender seeming probable, the US Joint Chiefs of Staff recommended to President Harry S. Truman that Pacific Theatre Commander General Douglas MacArthur be named Supreme Commander for the Allied Powers to oversee the surrender and occupation of Japan.
 Truman agreed, and MacArthur asked his staff in Manila to begin making concrete preparations for the occupation of Japan.

-In a bid to occupy as much Japanese territory as possible, Soviet troops continued offensive military operations even after the Japanese surrender, causing large-scale civilian casualties.
+As the Soviets moved in to occupy their allotted territories, some Japanese forces continued to resist even after the Japanese surrender.
 Such operations included final battles on the Kuril Islands and South Sakhalin well past the end of August in 1945.
-In the end, despite its initial hopes, the Soviet Union did not manage to occupy any part of the Japanese home islands, largely due to significant US opposition which was backed by the leverage gained by its then-newly-realized status as the world's only nuclear-armed state.
+In the end, despite its initial hopes, the Soviet Union did not manage to occupy any part of the Japanese home islands, largely due to significant U.S. opposition that was backed by the leverage gained by its then newly realized status as the world's only nuclear-armed state.

-In any case, Stalin was not inclined to press the Americans very far following Japan's surrender.
+In any case, Soviet leader Joseph Stalin was not inclined to press the Americans very far following Japan's surrender.
 He was not willing to place Soviet troops under MacArthur's direct command.
 Furthermore, in terms of both strategic interests and prestige the Soviets had achieved most of their war aims in the Far East.
 Moreover, whereas China, Korea and Japan were all a considerable distance from the USSR's European heartland, Stalin regarded establishing a powerful buffer against further military threats from the west to be vital to the Soviet Union's future existence.
 He therefore placed a far greater priority on establishing Soviet communist influence in Europe rather than in Asia.